jessievandam/datasets_collision_flowchart/README.md

 ## Code description
+The provided scripts have been tested in MATLAB R2020b.
 The parameters used in the code are the following (note that the size is the size of the vector/matrix/double at one time instant):
 | **Description**                                                                                                                                                   	| **Unit** 	| **Size** 	| **Matlab name**        	|
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------------	|----------	|----------	|------------------------	|